ACH at Galileo

 refers to the day the ACH is scheduled to be processed.
 For a non-same-day ACH, it is the date the file was created, plus one day.
 For same-day ACH, it is the file creation date.
 The post_date

-, refers to the date the transaction impacts the account balance (open-to-buy), after the number of hold days have passed.
+refers to the date the transaction impacts the account balance (open-to-buy), after the number of hold days have passed.

 Note:

-The configuration for hold days specifies the number of business days only, so there may a larger number of calendar days than the value of hold days for particular transactions.
+The configuration for hold days specifies the number of business days only, so there may be a larger number of calendar days than the value of hold days for particular transactions.
 This per-transaction increase happens when the time span of file creation date and the

 hold_days